lana-20/emulator-simulator-real_device/README.md

 <img width="1000" alt="image" src="https://user-images.githubusercontent.com/70295997/212575342-df2cb30f-db20-459c-806e-a0d4db584914.png">

 <table width="100%"><thead><tr><th style="text-align:left; width: 34%; background: #565656; color: white">Criteria</th><th style="text-align:left; width: 33%; background: #565656; color: white">Simulation</th><th style="text-align:left; width: 33%; background: #565656; color: white">Emulation</th></tr></thead><tbody><tr><td align="justify">Provided by</td><td>Device manufacturers and other companies.</td><td>Device manufacturers.</td></tr><tr><td>Target area</td><td>Internal behavior of the mobile device.</td><td>Mobile device hardware, software, and operating system.</td></tr><tr><td>Internal structure</td><td>Written in high-level language.</td><td>Written in machine-level assembly language.</td></tr><tr><td>Used/suitable for</td><td>Unit testing, automation testing.</td><td>Unit testing, automation testing, debugging.</td></tr><tr><td>Performance</td><td>Faster compared to emulators.</td><td>Slower due to latency since it involves binary translation.</td></tr><tr><td>Reliability</td><td>Low, as it cannot simulate all types of user interactions.</td><td>Same for emulation, as it cannot simulate all types of user interactions.</td></tr></tbody></table>

-The biggest difference between a simulator and an emulator is that __a simulator attempts to duplicate the behavior of the mobile device, while an emulator tries to duplicate the entire inner architecture of the mobile device and is therefore closer to the target platform__.
+‼️ The biggest difference between a simulator and an emulator is that __a simulator attempts to duplicate the behavior of the mobile device, while an emulator tries to duplicate the entire inner architecture of the mobile device and is therefore closer to the target platform__.
+In other words, __an Android emulator mimicks both the device's OS and hardware - it's an actual VM hosted on my computer.
+An iOS simulator only mimicks the OS, not the hardware - it's merely another app installed on my machine which I can open with command <code>open -a simulator</code>.__

 Mobile testing requires movement and different hardware, meaning that you need to test your app on physical devices to be sure that everything works together in real-life situations.
 Emulators and simulators should be used only for very basic tests such as simple functionality (is the button clickable?) or to make sure the look-and-feel of the app is OK.